James Jones (running back, born 1961)

-James Roosevelt Jones (born March 21, 1961) is an American former college and professional football fullback in the National Football League (NFL) for ten seasons during the 1980s and early 1990s.
-Jones played college football for the University of Florida and then played professionally for the Detroit Lions and the Seattle Seahawks of the NFL.
+James Roosevelt Jones (born March 21, 1961) is an American former professional football player who was a fullback in the National Football League (NFL) for 10 seasons during the 1980s and early 1990s.
+Jones played college football for the Florida Gators and then played professionally for the Detroit Lions and the Seattle Seahawks of the NFL.

-Early years
+Early life

 Jones was born in Pompano Beach, Florida.
 He attended Blanche Ely High School in Pompano Beach, and he was a star high school football player for the Blanche Ely Mighty Tigers.
 Jones was so versatile in his ability to play multiple positions that he was nicknamed the "Franchise."
 Parade magazine named him as a high school All-American after his senior season.

 In 2007, twenty-eight years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Jones as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.